King Kong (2005 video game): Plot

 Jack ascends the mountain, harangued by scavenging Skin-birds roosting among the cliffs.
 He eventually reaches Kong's lair and rescues Ann while Kong fights cave serpents.
 Kong gives chase to the fleeing pair, who return to the native village.
 After leaving the jungle, Ann is captured by the natives once again but Kong saves her.
 He then heads for the shore and gets gassed by sailors.
 He eventually passes out and is taken to New York City, where he is put on display on Broadway.
 Kong escapes and rampages New York destroying police cars and army trucks.
 He eventually finds Ann and takes her up the Empire State Building.
 He tries to fight off biplanes but is eventually shot down.
 Carl stands beside Kong's body and says "It wasn't the airplanes.
 It was Beauty that killed the Beast."

 An alternate ending is possible.
 If the player defeats enough biplanes as Kong, the army will light up searchlights on the building so that the biplanes can get clearer shots at Kong, causing Jack and Englehorn to appear in the Venture's seaplane.
 The player will switch to Jack using the seaplane's machine gun to take out the searchlights, and shoot down the remaining biplanes to protect Kong.
 Although emergency searchlights are set up, Kong climbs down the Empire State Building.
 Kong is taken back aboard the Venture and is safely returned to Skull Island.
 On board the seaplane, Ann sees Kong one last time.
-The seaplane returns to the departing Venture.
+The seaplane then returns to the departing Venture.

 Release

+Ubisoft promoted the game at the 2005 E3.

 The Xbox 360 release features improved graphics and audio over the sixth-generation console releases.
 The second PC version, known as the "Gamer's Edition" (originally only available with select graphics cards and later offered on game download services), also includes these improved features.

 The "Special Edition" version of the game was available for a limited time.
 Along with the two standard game discs, included are a bonus disc, containing concept art and a screensaver, and a making-of disc, containing a featurette with Peter Jackson.
 There was an error in the printing of the discs and the disc labelled "Making of" was actually the "Bonus" disc and vice versa.
 The "Signature Edition" also comes with a Topps trading card of King Kong, a code for a downloadable ringtone, and a cover signed by Peter Jackson.
 In 2019, Microsoft added the Xbox 360 version to the Xbox One backwards compatible library.

 The Xbox 360 digital version was delisted from the Xbox Marketplace sometime between 14–15 June 2015.
 (Note: Last known date available for purchase on Xbox Marketplace.)
 (Note: Earliest date that the game was delisted from the Xbox Marketplace.)